v3rslu1s/Applied-Datascience/README.md

 This method would leave us with more data, and we did not use the same data twice.
 Since the data consists of movements the values almost always fluctuates.

 Generating the frames is done on exercise level.
-Doing this won't affact the relation between the patient group and the patient.
-This allows us to use the same methology as above.
+Doing this won't affect the relation between the patient group and the patient.
+This allows us to use the same metrology as above.
 Looping again trough patients to find all combinations between exercises for a single patient.

 # 4.3 Images from exercises

 Images are a great way of formatting data.
 A single pixel could consist out of 3 channels (colors: red, green, blue) with defined values (0 -> 255).
 Or data-set consists out of sensors placed on a patient.
-These sensors record in 3 dimentions (x, y, z).
+These sensors record in 3 dimensions (x, y, z).
 A good fit for the 3 channels in an image.

 ![pixels-xyz](images/pixels-xyz.png)

-There are pretrained neural networks based upon recignising patterns in images.
-Fitting our data into could introduce these pretrained networks for our model.
+There are pre-trained neural networks based upon recognizing patterns in images.
+Fitting our data into could introduce these pre-trained networks for our model.

 To start with I have made a list of bones i want to attach to each row of pixels.
 For each moment in time a pixel is created with 3 channels.
 Stacking the pixels next to each other to create a single row.